dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerEntered>, that's raised when the pointer enters the bounding area of the view.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExited>, that's raised when the pointer that's in the view's bounding area leaves that bounding area.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMoved>, that's raised when the pointer moves while remaining within the bounding area of the view.
-- `PointerPressed`, that's raised when the pointer initiates a press within the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerPressed>, that's raised when the pointer initiates a press within the view.
-- `PointerReleased`, that's raised when the pointer that has previously initiated a press is released, while within the view.
+- <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerReleased>, that's raised when the pointer that has previously initiated a press is released, while within the view.

-A <xref:Microsoft.Maui.Controls.PointerEventArgs> object accompanies the events, and defines a `PlatformArgs` property of type `PlatformPointerEventArgs` that provides access to platform-specific arguments for the event.
+A <xref:Microsoft.Maui.Controls.PointerEventArgs> object accompanies the events, and defines a <xref:Microsoft.Maui.Controls.PointerEventArgs.PlatformArgs> property of type <xref:Microsoft.Maui.Controls.PlatformPointerEventArgs> that provides access to platform-specific arguments for the event.

 <!-- markdownlint-disable MD025 -->

 # [Android](#tab/android)

-On Android, the `PlatformPointerEventArgs` class defines the following properties:
+On Android, the <xref:Microsoft.Maui.Controls.PlatformPointerEventArgs> class defines the following properties:

 - `Sender`, of type <xref:Android.Views.View>, represents the native view attached to the event.
 - `MotionEvent`, of type <xref:Android.Views.MotionEvent>, indicates the native event or handler attached to the view.

 # [iOS/Mac Catalyst](#tab/macios)

-On iOS and Mac Catalyst, the `PlatformPointerEventArgs` class defines the following properties:
+On iOS and Mac Catalyst, the <xref:Microsoft.Maui.Controls.PlatformPointerEventArgs> class defines the following properties:

 - `Sender`, of type <xref:UIKit.UIView>, represents the native view attached to the event.
 - `GestureRecognizer`, of type <xref:UIKit.UIGestureRecognizer>, indicates the native event or handler attached to the view.

 # [Windows](#tab/windows)

-On Windows, the `PlatformPointerEventArgs` class defines the following properties:
+On Windows, the <xref:Microsoft.Maui.Controls.PlatformPointerEventArgs> class defines the following properties:

 - `Sender`, of type <xref:Microsoft.UI.Xaml.FrameworkElement>, represents the native view attached to the event.
 - `PointerRoutedEventArgs`, of type <xref:Microsoft.UI.Xaml.Input.PointerRoutedEventArgs>, indicates the native event or handler attached to the view.